 Myth 2: You Must Wash Your Face Multiple Times in a Day

 Those with oily skin often consider over-washing to be a solution to combat oil production.
 Over-washing may do more harm than good.
-Dermatologists suggest that several acne cleansers like those laden with powerful surfactants such as sulphate can make your skin overly dry by interfering with the natural oil balance.
+Dermatologists suggest that several acne cleansers with powerful surfactants such as sulphate can make your skin overly dry by interfering with the natural oil balance.
 Your sebaceous glands will overproduce oil to replenish natural oils, ultimately leading to clogged pores and flare-ups.
 Cap your face-washing to twice a day.

 Myth 3: Blotting Paper Can Reduce Oil Production